liane4323/sep11-freedom-project/blog/entry02.md

 ```

 Like I said before, the difference in code is crystal clear.
-In my opinion, I would say that ARIA Tabs are the most complex becauseit allows enhancment in accessibilty and so much more.
+In my opinion, I would say that ARIA Tabs are the most complex because they allow enhancement in accessibility and so much more.
 "Simple Tabs" is the least complex on the list, while three is the most complex.
 Since I am a beginner to this tool, I will stick with the Simple Tabs.

 ### DEMO WEBSITE

 The first thing that I did was open my IDE and cd into my tool tinkering folder.
 After that I googled the HTML and CSS layout in order to get started.
 I placed the layout where it needed to be and started coding what I want my base to look like.
-I refreshed my memory on CSS code, one thing that I found very helpful was my **SEP10 notes**.
+I refreshed my memory on CSS code, one thing that I found very helpful was my SEP10 notes.
 I am so grateful that I took specific notes on concepts that I didn't really get and paraphrase in order to properly understand. _For this freedom project I want to be able to project my thinking so future me could easily progress_.

 After finishing all the basics this is what my DEMO page looks like:

 <img width="1279" alt="Screenshot 2024-12-09 at 10 26 51 AM" src="https://github.com/user-attachments/assets/7cc22fed-fba1-4cf9-bba5-725cafd3d590">